Who Gets the House in a Divorce With Children?

 When deciding what will happen to a family home, the needs of the children will be considered first.
 Courts will often prioritise providing stability for the children, which may influence who stays in the family home.

-This may mean the parent who will be the children’s primary residency may be favoured to keep the home as this will ensure continuity for the children.
+This may mean the parent who will provide the children’s primary residency may be favoured to keep the home as this will ensure continuity for the children.

 Does it matter who bought the home or paid the mortgage?